CALL FOR PAPERS: Media Literacy Education for All Ages

 A Special Issue of the Journal of Media Literacy Education

-Please submit a 500-word abstract by email to Jeremy Stoddard () before December 31, 2017 to be considered for publication.
+Please submit a 500-word abstract by email to before September 30, 2018 to be considered for publication.
 Please include "Special Issue: JMLE" in the subject title.
 Abstracts should make clear the conceptual or theoretical perspective, data sources (if empirical), and contributions of the submission.
+Abstracts will be reviewed by the review committee and notifications of acceptance will be sent to the corresponding author by October 15, 2018.
+Full papers will be due on December 21, 2018, and must be uploaded to the JMLE website: www.jmle.org.
 All papers undergo blind peer review.
-Full papers will be due on December 21, 2018, and must be uploaded to the JMLE website: www.jmle.org.